International money transfers can be a daunting task for most people. The transfer itself is easily made with a bit of knowledge under your belt.

 Keep an eye on the exchange rates

 While dealing with international money transfer, it is important to understand that exchange rates are the most important component of your transaction.
 Different service providers will quote different rates.
-Hence, it is important for you to compare the rates offered by various currency suppliers such as banks and other specialised service providers.
+Hence, it is important for you to compare the rates offered by various currency suppliers such as banks and other specialized service providers.